DonDoodle12/Beat-The-Boss/README.md

 - Boss reacts with shake animation on hit
 - Damage numbers float up from hit location

-### Economy System
+### Weapon System
-- Start with $1000
-- Earn money equal to damage dealt
-- Weapons are permanent purchases (buy once, use forever)
+- All 8 weapons are FREE from the start
+- No grinding or purchases required
+- Switch weapons instantly during combat
+- Each weapon has unique stats and particle effects

 ### Boss States
 - **Normal**: Green/Yellow colors